savg92/ai_agent_app/README.md

 *   Consider replacing the in-memory chat history with a persistent solution (e.g., Redis, database) for production use.
 *   Explore integration with other AI tools and platforms for enhanced capabilities.
 *   Consider adding a frontend application for a better user experience.
-*   Explore the use of other vector databases for improved performance and scalability.
-*   Add support for more languages and localization.